heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 </dependency>
 ```

-### Maven "installation" and Maven wrapper
+### Maven installation and its wrapper

+The installation of Maven is a bit different than other software you might be
+used to as there is not an installer program to install Maven.
+Instead, Maven
+comes as a **single archive**, containing the Maven executable file and other
+files that you have to install manually.

-Maven is distributed as a **single archive**.
-This means that you have to
+This means that you have to extract the archive and install Maven manually by
-extract it and add it to your `PATH` so it can be used anywhere.
-This is not
+creating a directory on your computer and adding it to your `PATH` so you can
-very convenient.

-Most Linux distributions provide a **package** for Maven, so that you can
+use its command `mvn` anywhere in your terminal.

+If you are on Linux, you can install Maven using your distribution package
-install it using the package manager of your distribution.
-It will then be
+manager.
+This will install Maven automatically as intended and you will then be
+able to use its command `mvn` anywhere.

+If you are on macOS, you can install Maven using [Homebrew](https://brew.sh/).
-available in your `PATH` and you will be able to use the `mvn` command anywhere.
+This will install Maven automatically as intended and you will then be able to

-The same applies to macOS with the help of [Homebrew](https://brew.sh/).
+use its command `mvn` anywhere.

-On Windows, you have to add Maven to your `PATH` manually.
-This is not very
+If you are on Windows, you have to create a directory in your `C:\Program Files`
-convenient either.
+directory and add it to your `PATH` so you can use its command `mvn` anywhere in
+your terminal.

+The Windows installation is not very convenient, as you have to install Maven
+manually and update it manually when a new version is released.
+These steps are
+prone to errors, hard to manage and inconvenient to update.

 This is why some Maven projects use a **Maven wrapper**.
-The Maven wrapper is a
+A wrapper is a
 **script** (a shell script on Linux and macOS and a Batch script on Windows)
-that will download and run Maven for you.
+that will download and run Maven for you, even if you do not have Maven
+installed on your computer.

+These scripts can be committed to any Git repository, shared with your team and
+used on any platform without the need to have Maven installed beforehand.
+You
+can then use the wrapper script to download and run Maven.

 The Maven wrapper defines the **version of Maven** to use, so that all
 developers use the same version of Maven.